I'll bet you people watching on a ditto camera panicked.

 Well, we should give the president and the entire bureaucracy some credit.

-But the thing is we shouldn't rest on our laurels.
+But the thing is, we shouldn't rest on our laurels.

-As long as there are people out there, thousands of them, tens of thousands of them, who want to kill Americans and who in fact are willing to die in the process.
+As long as there are people out there, thousands of them, tens of thousands of them, who want to kill Americans and who, in fact, are willing to die in the process.

-And as long as we have vulnerabilities here, uh, like the subways, like the container ships, like the chemical plants that we haven't fixed.
+And as long as we have vulnerabilities here, like the subways, like the container ships, like the chemical plants, that we haven't fixed, if you add up intent of the bad guys and vulnerability of our own people, eventually there will be another attack.

-Okay, I agree there's gonna be an attack, whether we've shored things up or not.
+There's going to be an attack, whether we've shored things up or not.

 By the way, two things on this.